iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/index.md

 If you're a landlord, we also provide Gas Safety Certificates (CP12s) to ensure your property meets legal requirements.
 The visit includes checks on all gas appliances, pipework, flues and ventilation, with a full report issued after inspection.

 #description
 Thermostat issues can also be diagnosed and fixed — whether you need a simple repair or a full replacement.
-Your engineer can install smart thermostats too, helping you control your home’s temperature more efficiently.
+Your engineer can install smart thermostats too, helping you control your home's temperature more efficiently.

 #description
 Water heater installations and replacements are available for homes, flats and rental properties.
-If you’re replacing an old unit, your engineer will disconnect, remove and dispose of the old appliance before installing the new one safely and efficiently.
+If you're replacing an old unit, your engineer will disconnect, remove and dispose of the old appliance before installing the new one safely and efficiently.

 #description
 Booking through BaseLink is fast and simple.
 Submit your request online, get an instant quote, and choose a time that suits your schedule.
 All engineers are fully vetted, Gas Safe registered, and reviewed by other customers in your area.